Critical Infrastructure Cyber Risks

 Importance of Critical Infrastructure

-The intrinsic nature of critical infrastructure places it in a uniquely vulnerable position when it comes to various critical infrastructure cyber risks.
-Including the growing threat of ransomware attacks.
+The intrinsic nature of critical infrastructure places it in a uniquely vulnerable position when it comes to the risk of cyber threats to critical infrastructure.
 The significance of these infrastructures, given their vital role in maintaining societal functions, renders them especially susceptible to the devastating consequences of ransomware attacks.
-In such attacks, malicious actors block access to files or systems, demanding a ransom payment in exchange for restoring functionality.

 Sepio has developed a solution to detect, alert and block rogue devices operating over network and USB interfaces.
 This is the only software security solution for this type of attack.
 By discovering rogue devices through hardware fingerprinting and behavior analytics, Sepio provides alerts for security threats, enforces policies and delivers risk insights and best practices recommendations.

-In the realm of critical infrastructure cyber risks, Sepio has emerged as a front runner in the Rogue Device Mitigation (RDM) market.
-And is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces.
-Sepio’s Asset Risk Management, identifies, detects and handles all peripherals.
-No device goes unmanaged.
+In the realm of critical infrastructure cyber risks, Sepio is a leader in the Rogue Device Mitigation (RDM) market.
+Sepio’s Asset Risk Management solution identifies, detects, and manages all peripherals—ensuring no device goes unmanaged.

-The only company in the world to undertake Physical Layer fingerprinting, Sepio calculates a digital fingerprint using the device descriptors of all connected peripherals and compares them against a known set of malicious devices, automatically blocking any attacks.
-With Machine Learning, the software analyses device behavior to identify abnormalities, such as a mouse acting as a keyboard.
+Sepio is the only company in the world to use Physical Layer fingerprinting, calculating a digital fingerprint for each connected device and comparing it against known malicious hardware.
+By applying Machine Learning, Sepio detects anomalies in device behavior, such as a mouse acting as a keyboard—an indication of a cyberattack.